 Concept | Static insights#

-Static insights are data files that are created in Dataiku notebooks and recipes using code, and that can then be rendered on dashboards.
+Static insights are data files created in Dataiku notebooks and recipes using code.
+You can render them on dashboards.

-Like webapps, static insights allow coders to create visualizations that are not natively found in Dataiku.
-These visualizations can then be published on a dashboard and consumed by other users.
-Unlike webapps, however, static insights are generally stand-alone charts.
+Like webapps, static insights allow coders to create visualizations that aren’t natively found in Dataiku.
+You can then publish these visualizations on a dashboard so that other users can consume them.
+Unlike webapps, however, static insights are typically stand-alone charts.

 Create a static insight#